ChrisH2727/Milestone-2/README.md

 Best Case:  where it is assumed that nothing goes wrong.

-Worst Case: where everything that will go wrong does go wrong
+Worst Case: where everything that will go wrong does go wrong.

-Most Likely Case: somewhere between the Best Case and Worst Case estimates based on the project team's past experience
+Most Likely Case: somewhere between the Best Case and Worst Case estimates based on the project team's past experience.

 For a simple project schedule where each task or stage has a finish to start relationship with its successor,  total project duration will be the sum of all the individual task or stage durations.
-Summing the Most Likely durations means that risks have not been factored in and therefore not a reflection of how long the project will take to complete.
+Summing the Most Likely durations means that risks have not been factored in and therefore this is not a reflection of how long the project will take to complete.
 Summing all the Worst Case durations means that all the risks will mature.
 This again is unlikely to turn out to be true.
 In reality, the actual duration of the project will lie somewhere between the sum of the Best Case estimates and the sum  of the Worst Case estimates.
-Assocaited with this is also a risk profile, with the project accepting a high level of risk and a low probability of completion at the Best Case estimate date and the project accepsting a low level of risk and a high probability of completion at the Worst Case estimate date.
+Associated with this is also a risk profile, with the project accepting a high level of risk and a low probability of completion at the Best Case estimate date and the project accepting a low level of risk and a high probability of completion at the Worst Case estimate date.
 It is then up to the project board to decide not only which project option to choose, but also the delivery date dependant on their risk appetite.
-For example, some project boards may decide that planning on an earlier date completion date with a 50% probability is acceptable, while other project boards may decide that a 70% probability is required with the assocaited later project completion date.
+For example, some project boards may decide that planning on an earlier date completion date with a 50% probability is acceptable, while other project boards may decide that a 70% probability is required with the associated later project completion date.

 ### 1.3 Monte Carlo Simulation

 A [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) can be used to create a statistical model of the project and may be used to determine not only the likely finish date for the project, but also the associated probability of doing so.

-For project scheduling application Monte Carlo simulations involves selecting a random (in the next section we will talk more about what random means) duration task or project stage duration between the Best Case estimate and the Worst Case estimate.
+For project scheduling application Monte Carlo simulations involves selecting a random (in the next section we will talk more about what random means) duration task or project stage duration between the Best Case estimate and the Worst Case estimate for each lined task and summing together.
 By iterating through this process many times we end up with a range of project durations outcomes.
 The probabilty of achieving a given project duration is given by the fraction of times the project duration was achieved out of all the times that the processes was itterated.
 In essence, it is as if we were running the project many times and looking to see how many times a given project duration was achieved.
 Key to a successful Monte Carlo simulation is chosing the right random number distribution.

 ### 1.4 Random Numbers and All That